sweetymhaiske/arduino-esp32/libraries/RainMaker/examples/README.md

 > NOTE : my_node is the object of Node class.

 ### getNodeID()
 It returns the unique node_id assigned to the node.
-This node_id is usually the MAC address of the node.
+This node_id is usually the MAC address of the device.
 ```
 my_node.getNodeID()
 ```